eheyne/user-management/tutorial.md

 The first function `init` will create an object called `JST` and put it on the `window` object.
 Notice that the object is built by using a key with the same name as the template and the value will be the pre-compiled template source.

-The second function `createTemplate` will replace the call to `_.template` inside of our backbone view.
+The second function `createTemplate` takes the name of the template along with the model.
+This function looks into the array, `JST`,  that was created in the `init` function and pulls out the appropriate template function source code that was stored there.
+It will then execute the function passing in the model and return the resulting HTML.
+A call to this function will replace the call to Underscores template function inside of our backbone view.
 The new view code will look like this:

 ```javascript
   var template = createTemplate('user-list', {users: users.models});